Sienci-Labs/gsender/README.md

 ## 🕣 Development History

+### 1.0.4 (February 14th, 2022)
+* Add support for distinct Spindle max and Spindle Min while in laser or spindle mode
+* "Pause" toolchange workflow renamed to "Manual", and now allows jogging and macros to be run
+* Default feedrate in "start from line" now reflects file unit modal
+* Fixed issue where units weren't consistent on Go-To buttons leading to Z plunge
+* Tool diameter selection hidden on Z probe to prevent user confusion.
+* Lowered minimum resolution from 1280X960 to 1024X768 and added responsiveness to account for that.
+* Trimmed machine profile list to generic set and made it more obvious that machine dimensions are as reported from EEPROM.
+* Added MK2 machine profiles and support for default settings for new machines.
+* Updated firmware images for MK1 and MK2
+* Fixed regression where comments weren't properly stripped before sending to GBRL
+* Corrections to Auto-diameter probe profiles
+* Fixed issue where T commands could cause errors when on a line with M6 commands
+* Stop job should now consistently reset board (0x18) as intended
+* Fixed various tooltip errors
+* Fixed issue where calibration tools weren't using correct jog controls

 ### 1.0.3 (December 22nd, 2021)
 * ; Comments are now emitted to UI on M0, M1, and M6 workflow stops